FatihTirek/Backend-Case/README.md

 1. **Locate the File:** Find the `Football League API.postman_collection` file in the root directory of this repository.
 2. **Import:** Open Postman, click **Import**, and select the `.json` file.
-3. **Pre-configured Environment:** The collection is designed to be used with the live cloud endpoint out of the box.
-You can easily switch the {{base_url}} variable to `http://localhost:8080/api/v1` if you are running it locally.
+3. **Choose Your Environment:** Within the collection, you will find two folders:
+   * **Cloud Endpoints:** Pre-configured to point to the live Render deployment.
+   * **Local Endpoints:** Pre-configured to point to `http://localhost:8080` for local development.
 4. **Saved Examples:** I have saved **Example Responses** for every request in the collection.
-You can click on the examples within Postman to see the exact expected JSON inputs and outputs without even needing to spin up the Docker container first!
+You can click on the examples within Postman to see the exact expected JSON inputs and outputs without sending a request.

 ---